jiucaiProductions/appframework/README.md

 You may review open bugs through [the list of open issues](http://hg.jiucai.org/appframework/issues?status=new&status=open).

-Feel free to improve the [documentation](http://code.google.com/p/appframework/w/list) .
+Feel free to improve the [documentation](http://hg.jiucai.org/appframework/wiki) .

 And you can [contact me on weibo.com](http://weibo.com/forcer521)

 #History

+1.1.7 Stable Release based spring-framework 3.2.9 (*Recommand upgrade to this version*)

 1.1.6 Stable Release based spring-framework 3.2.8